Boston Green Links

 Greenways are linear parks with paths that provide people with access to natural environments close to where they live.
 They also encourage healthy active transportation.

-Green links are missing bike and pedestrian connections that, when completed, will create a seamless network of greenway paths connected to every neighborhood.
-Green Links include off-road paths, protected bike lanes, safer road crossings, and low-traffic streets also known as "neighborways".
+Green links are missing bike and pedestrian connections.
+When completed, they will create a seamless network of greenway paths connected to every neighborhood.
+Green Links include:

 Why we're building a network

-We want to make it easier for everyone to navigate the city and enjoy our green, open spaces.
-Research confirms what we always suspected — access to green, open space increases physical activity and promotes good health and peace of mind.
+We want to make it easier for everyone to navigate the City and enjoy our green, open spaces.
+Research confirms what we always suspected.
+Access to green, open space increases physical activity and promotes good health and peace of mind.

 East Boston Greenway